BradleyCodeU/bradleycodeu.github.io/_apcsa/401_arrays/U06aArrayManipulation/instructions.md

 Part 6:

   - Mr. Riley created public static int[] oopsAllZeros(int[] myArray) and it successfully returns an array of all zeros.
 There is a problem... a method should NOT mutate an object that is passed in as an argument.
 Please fix Mr. Riley's mistake!
   - Test your finished code by creating numbers6 = {1,3,5,2,4,6}.
-Running oopsAllZeros should return an array of all zeros, then print numbers6 and it should not be changed.
+Run oopsAllZeros and print the new array that is returned.
+Finally, print numbers6 and to show that it is unchanged.